 |

-These tours heighten awareness and understanding of cultural, environment and economic
+These tours heighten awareness and understanding of cultural, environment, and humanitarian

 conditions.
 And, fundraise to help cure diseases, have healthier body parts, do